callback85/archoid/README.markdown

 ### Simplicity

-Archoid.sh installs the system into a separte ext2 partition, rather than creating a loop device from file during each boot.
+Archoid.sh installs the system into a separate ext2 partition, rather than creating a loop device from file during each boot.
 No loop device support is required from your android kernel.